FaiqaRashid/scriptclean-a11y-guard/README.md

 ---

-## 🤖 How IBM Bob Powers This
+## How IBM Bob / watsonx Powers This

-IBM Bob doesn't just scan for missing attributes—it understands your entire repository context to generate **meaningful, descriptive fixes**.
+The scanner first detects issues with regex and structure rules.
+When watsonx is configured, `server/watsonx_bob.py` sends constrained prompts so the model can **refine** fix text (for example, richer `alt` descriptions) using the file’s context.

 ### Example: Context-Aware Alt Text